Welcome to LookChem.com Sign In|Join Free

 Uses

-Methyl 6-aminohexanoate is used as a reagent to synthesize straight chain hydroxamates, compounds that act as inhibitors of Human Histone Deacetylase (HDAC) that have the potential to treat cancer.
-Methyl 6-aminohexanoate is also sometimes used as a spacer unit for peptide synthesis.
+METHYL 6-AMINOCAPROATE HYDROCHLORIDE is used as a reagent for the synthesis of straight chain hydroxamates, which are compounds that act as inhibitors of Human Histone Deacetylase (HDAC).
+These HDAC inhibitors have the potential to treat cancer by modulating gene expression and cell cycle regulation, thus offering a promising therapeutic approach for various malignancies.

 Check Digit Verification of cas no